AWConant/internet-hate-comments/README.md

 \<training set>_data
 \<test set>_data

-The paper containing our final findings is project.pdf.
+The paper containing our final findings is paper.pdf.